nvidia-cosmos/cosmos-rl/docs/quantization/fp8.rst

 FP8 Quantization
 ================

-`cosmos-rl` supports FP8 quantization for policy and rollout.
+Cosmos-RL supports FP8 quantization for policy and rollout.
 Currently, only rowwise quantization is supported.

 Enable FP8 Quantization